oleobal/rockstar-interpreter/readme.md

 If it is a multiline instruction (block), we block (ha) after the tokenization, growing the AST until we reached root level again, at which point the AST is executed. *(not yet implemented)*

+### Venues for improvement

+We are trying to get feature complete as fast as possible, and then solve the issues uncovered along the way.

+ - Error handling is poor, we should instead throw errors and handle them at the top level which would enable us to display line levels
+ - Last named variable (for pronouns) is currently handled manually but a good way would be to have context be a "smart" object updating this field whenever a variable is requested of it (alternatively, make the tokenizer context-aware for this, and replace it on tokenization ?)

 ### License

 This program is free software: you can redistribute it and/or modify